 Seems close to impossible, you might think.
 “Affordable” is a relative term.
 So let’s put this in perspective.
 We, the Flexitarians, spend a lot less on meat, especially red meat.
 So we can invest a bit more in good quality olive oil.
 But as we use a lot of olive oil, we need to watch the price/quality trade-off.

-First a word about Smoke Points: Not an exact science, it depends on the variety and age of the oil, but here are some estimates:
+Let’s have a word about smoke points first.
+Not an exact science, it depends on the variety and age of the oil, but here are some estimates:

 The smoke point is the temperature at which oil or fat is decomposed and where possibly toxicological relevant compounds are formed.
-I cannot think of any Mediterranean dish which requires higher temperatures than the ones above.
-In general, there is no deep frying required, sautéing and pan frying is the preferred method.
-Deep fried breaded shrimps (the famous Shrimp Scampi) or breaded squid rings is one of those creations where Italian food was adapted in the US to our preference for deep fried food (a pretty unhealthy habit).
+Most flexitarian dishes don’t require higher temperatures than the ones above.
+In general, there is no deep-frying required, sautéing and pan-frying is the preferred method.
+So what about deep-fried breaded shrimps (the famous Shrimp Scampi) or breaded squid rings?
+It’s Italo-American cuisine!
+Italian food was adapted to the US preference for deep-fried food, a pretty unhealthy habit.